Hugo Sperrle: Condor Legion

 Sperrle was the first commander of the Condor Legion during the Spanish Civil War.
-The Legion was a corps of German airmen sent to provide support to General Franco who led the Spanish Fascists, known as the Nationalists, against their enemies, the left-wing Republicans.
+The Legion was a corps of German airmen sent to provide support to General Franco who led the Nationalists, against their enemies, the left-wing Republicans.
 Sperrle was given command of all German forces earmarked for operations in Spain on his appointment.
 On 1 November 1936 the Legion totalled 4,500 men and by January 1937 the organisation had grown to 6,000 men.
 The volunteers were interchanged over the course of the conflict, allowing for the maximum number to gain combat experience.

 Wolfram Freiherr von Richthofen was assigned to Sperrle as chief of staff, replacing Alexander Holle.
 Sperrle needed a highly competent man with a staff officer background.
 Sperrle had the advantage of knowing Richthofen since the 1920s and thought highly of his chief of staff.
 Sperrle privately viewed Richthofen as a ruthless snob, and Richthofen disliked his superior's coarse wit and table manners.
 Professionally, they had few disagreements, and Richthofen's good relationship with Franco encouraged Sperrle to leave day-to-day affairs in his hands.

 Sperrle and Richthofen made an effective team in Spain.
 Sperrle was experienced, intelligent with a good reputation.
 Richthofen was considered a good combat leader.
 They combined to advise and oppose Franco to prevent the misuse of their air power.
 Both men were blunt with the Spanish leader and although the Germans and Spanish did not like each other, they developed a healthy respect which translated into an effective working relationship.
 Richthofen and Sperrle agreed German support should be limited, for Franco's rule would not be perceived as legitimate if he received lavish foreign aid.
 Their view was reported to Berlin.